Musculation

 • Starting position : Lie on your back with your arms at your sides and your legs raised to 90 degrees.

-• Movement : Roll your pelvis towards your chest by contracting your abs, then slowly lower your legs without touching the ground.
+• Movement : Roll your pelvis towards your chest by contracting your abs, then slowly lower your legs without touching the floor.

 The V-ups

-V-ups are a dynamic exercise where you have to form a V with your body by simultaneously raising your legs and torso.
+V-ups are a dynamic exercise where you form a V shape with your body by simultaneously raising your legs and torso.
 It promotes maximum engagement of the upper and lower abs .

 The dragon flag

-The dragon flag is a very advanced move that already requires a lot of core strength.
+The dragon flag is a very advanced movement that already requires significant core strength.
 Popularized by Bruce Lee, this exercise also develops overall upper body strength.

 Oblique Exercises